carlinbrr/book-social-network/README.md

 ---

-## 📖 Documentation

-Additional documentation is available under `docs/`:

-- System architecture (`architecture.md`)
-- Architecture decisions and rationale (`decisions.md`)
-- Deployment and production strategy (`deployment.md`)
-- Local development setup (`local-development.md`)

-For detailed information on releases:

-- Project evolution and releases (`CHANGELOG.md`)

----

 ## 🎯 Project Purpose & Personal Approach

 This is a personal project that allows me to **apply my professional experience and knowledge** in software development, architecture, and DevOps practices.

-The project emphasizes **high-quality architecture, secure integration, and reliable infrastructure**, while maintaining minimal functional features.
-It is designed to **evolve over time**, serving as a platform to experiment, learn, and integrate new technologies and best practices as I continue to grow as a Software Engineer.
+The project is designed to **evolve over time**, serving as a platform to experiment and integrate new technologies and practices as I continue to grow as a Software Engineer.